rorosaurus/roryhay.es/_posts/2022-10-21-furret-zero-unleashed.md

     video-attributes="muted controls autoplay loop"
 %}

 I'm excited to keep learning and testing everything I can get my hands on!
 Transit cards, amiibos, IR codes, RFID fuzzing, you name it!
-On top of that, the [BadUSB/RubberDucky](https://docs.flipperzero.one/bad-usb) and [GPIO expansion boards](https://docs.flipperzero.one/gpio-and-modules) potential for testing computers, Wi-Fi, Bluetooth HID devices, and more!
+On top of that, the [BadUSB/RubberDucky](https://docs.flipperzero.one/bad-usb) and [GPIO expansion boards](https://docs.flipperzero.one/gpio-and-modules) create nearly endless potential for testing computers, Wi-Fi, Bluetooth HID devices, and more!

 {% include image.html
     max-width="70%"
     file="/assets/img/blog/furret-zero-unleashed/Flipper-Zero-Case-and-Cable.jpg"
-    alt="Ready for adventure with matching silicone case and stealth USB-A to C cable!" fig-caption="Ready for adventure with matching silicone case and stealth USB-A to C cable!"
+    alt="Ready for any adventure - with screen protector, silicone case, and stealth USB-A to C cable!" fig-caption="Ready for any adventure - with screen protector, silicone case, and stealth USB-A to C cable!"
 %}

 ## "But like, why make this custom firmware?"